Advising Guidelines

 Before selecting your courses, you should carefully read, in addition to Advising Guidelines and WesMaps: The Faculty/Student Advising Handbook, which includes sections on building an academic program and pre-professional concerns (pre-health, pre-law, pre-business, graduate schools); and the academic regulations.
 Compliance with academic regulations, including graduation requirements, will be expected, so it is important to familiarize yourself with them from the outset.

-The class deans, particularly the first-year class dean, will be available to answer your questions throughout the summer, particularly in July, when the academic peer advisors and departmental peer advisors also will be available for questions.
+The class deans, particularly the first-year class dean, will be available to answer your questions throughout the summer.
+Academic peer advisors will also be available to answer questions.

 General Education Expectations